In Java, there is 2 types of break

 break in switch Statement

-This is the code snippet of using unlabeled break
+This is the code snippet for using unlabeled break statement in switch statement.

 String day = "Thursday";